 There are 7 themes in both Polish and Czech: \emptyset , E, EJ, NU, AJ, OVA, and I. Together with the root they merge with they encode the verbal argument structure.
-For example, the theme E builds stative stems (as in the Polish example in (2)), the theme I builds causative stems (as in (3)), and NU builds semelfactives (as in the Czech (4-a)) and degree achievements (as in (4-b)).
+For example, the theme E builds stative

 1A reviewer asks whether co-occurrence of two morphemes can be a case of a single fseq zone which happens to be lexically split up into two or more morphemes.
-The crucial point is that the morphemes have to compete for insertion.
+The crucial point is that the morphemes have to compete for insertion - and that, in turn, they can do only if they are part of the same fseq.
 In other words, if a particular sequence can be lexicalized by two morphemes, it means that there are two syntactic fseq zones.
 For example, if Tense is lexicalized as a fusional morpheme with phi-agreement features in a language, then temporal and phi features form a singleton fseq zone in that language.